Drug policy of Nazi Germany: Drug use inside the Nazi Party

-Adolf Hitler, the Third Reich's head of state and government until his suicide shortly before the war's end, is believed to have been addicted to drugs that were initially prescribed to treat his chronic medical conditions.
-After Doctor Theodor Morell prescribed cultures of live bacteria, Hitler's digestive ailments eased, and Hitler made him his primary physician.
-Dr Morell's popularity skyrocketed, and he was sarcastically dubbed by Göring "The Reichsmaster of the Injections."
+The extent of Adolf Hitler's drug use is subject to debate.
+Hitler was in close daily contact with Doctor Theodor Morell, who in 1936 prescribed him cultures of live bacteria to ease his digestive ailments, at which point Hitler made him his personal physician.
+Dr. Morell's popularity among Hitler's inner circle skyrocketed, and he was sarcastically dubbed by Göring "The Reichsmaster of the Injections."
 Dr. Morell went on to prescribe powder cocaine to soothe Hitler's throat and clear his sinuses.
+Some of Hitler's close allies came to strongly distrust Dr. Morell, but when they raised concerns privately, they were sharply rebuked.

-According to Norman Ohler in his 2016 book Blitzed: Drugs in Nazi Germany, when Hitler's drug supplies ran out by the end of the war, he suffered severe withdrawal from serotonin and dopamine, paranoia, psychosis, rotting teeth, extreme shaking, kidney failure and delusion.
+Whether Hitler was addicted to amphetamines remains unclear.
+Recent narratives, including the documentary Hitler's Hidden Drug Habit and Norman Ohler's 2016 book Blitzed: Drugs in Nazi Germany claim that he was highly dependent.
+Ohler claims that when Hitler's drug supplies ran out by the end of the war, he suffered severe withdrawal from serotonin and dopamine, paranoia, psychosis, rotting teeth, extreme shaking, kidney failure and delusion.
+However, these claims have been harshly criticized by some historians.
+Other examinations of Hitler's medical records have supported occasional, rather than habitual, use of amphetamines.
+Hitler's tremors late in life have been popularly attributed to Parkinson's Disease, perhaps induced early by his drug use, whereas Ohler argues amphetamines to have been entirely responsible.

 Hermann Göring, Hitler's closest aide, had served in the Luftstreitkräfte during World War I and suffered a severe hip injury during combat.
 He became seriously addicted to the morphine that was prescribed to him in order to relieve the pain which resulted from this injury and the gunshot wound, variously described as a thigh or groin injury, that he sustained while taking part in the 1923 Beer Hall Putsch in Munich.
 In 1925, after consulting his wife, he entered a Swedish mental hospital for detoxification and treatment.
 When Göring was captured near the end of the war, he was found to be addicted to dihydrocodeine and was subsequently weaned off it.